mattcarlotta/nvi/docs/nvi.1.md

 -d, --dir [path]{.underline}

 :   Specifies which directory path the .env files are located within.
-The [path]{.underline} will used as a relative to the current directory.
+The [path]{.underline} will be relative to the current directory.

 -e, --exec [command]{.underline}

-:   A command to run in a forked child process that has been assigned parsed ENVs.
+:   A command to run in a forked child process that has been assigned with the parsed ENVs.

 -f, --files [file]{.underline}